 Once a year legendary investor Warren Buffett auctions off a lunch date for charity.
 Last year’s winner ponied up $3.3 million to break bread with Buffett.

-Can’t imagine squeezing that out of your budget?
+Can’t imagine squeezing that out of your savings account?
 No worries.
-You can soak up Buffett’s investing wisdom for free.
+You can soak up Buffett’s wisdom on how to best invest in stocks and bonds for free.

 For decades, he has generously shared his investment insights in interviews and Berkshire Hathaway’s annual shareholder letter.
 (Check out CNBC.com for coverage from this year’s letter, which the company released over the weekend.)

-The words of Warren—and a few other legendary financial minds—that follow are a master class in everything you need to know to navigate bad markets and reach your long-term goals.
+The words of Warren, and a few other legendary financial minds, that follow are a master class in everything you need to know to navigate bad markets and reach your long-term personal finance goals.

 "The stock market is a device for transferring money from the impatient to the patient."

-When stock prices are falling, it’s human nature to get stressed out.
+When stock prices are falling, it’s natural to get stressed out about the prospect of losing money.
 Buffett’s message is to stay glued to your long-term investing strategy and not make an emotional decision to sell when stocks are taking a hit.